Skip to Content

 In French, one of the most common words you’ll hear is formidable.
-At first you may think the means “formidable”, as an “formidable task”.
+At first you may think it means “formidable”, as an “formidable task”.
 However, formidable is a false cognate (or faux ami in French), meaning “terrific” and “great”.
 This post will explain precisely how to use formidable in conversational French.
 Keep reading.

 formidable